EmmaBurkett/CSE212-final-project/2-set.md

 Note in the example above that a set only has one index equal to four meaning that we can't have another four in our set without working around the set.
-This can be an advantage because we can use it to check for uniquness.
+This can be an advantage because we can use it to check for uniqueness.

 ### Iterate through a set
 You can't iterate through a set.
-But you can use a foreach loop to loop through a set:
+But you can use a FOREACH loop to loop through a set:
 ```python
 add = 0
 for x in my_set: